 At EBMC, we seek to make the practice of Dana an individual and a collective social practice.
 By making individual voluntary gifts to support the teachers and the center, practitioners develop their generosity, which contributes to their spiritual awakening.
 By relying on the generosity of our community to sustain the center and its teachers, we create a community in which generosity becomes a social force.

 EBMC teachers and workshop leaders are either members of the EBMC Leadership Sangha (the word “sangha” means community of spiritual practitioners), or visiting teachers.

 The EBMC collaborates with, but has no formal affiliation with, other meditation centers in the Bay Area and beyond.

 Out of respect for people with environmental illnesses, we request that everyone attending EBMC please not wear fragrance or scented products when attending events at EBMC.
 This includes clothing that has been laundered with fragranced detergent or softening products.
 We greatly appreciate your efforts to make EBMC accessible to those with MCS (Multiple Chemical Sensitivities).
 Please view our list of fragrance-free products and related resources that can assist you in keeping EBMC fragrance-free.

 The East Bay Meditation Center is wheelchair accessible.

-Founded in a celebration of diversity, the East Bay Meditation Center welcomes everyone seeking to end suffering and cultivate happiness.
+Founded to provide a welcoming environment for people of color, members of the LGBTQI community, people with disabilities, and other underrepresented communities, the East Bay Meditation Center welcomes everyone seeking to end suffering and cultivate happiness.
 Our mission is to foster liberation, personal and interpersonal healing, social action, and inclusive community building.
 We offer mindfulness practices and teachings on wisdom and compassion from Buddhist and other spiritual traditions.
 Rooted in our commitment to diversity, we operate with transparent democratic governance, generosity-based economics, and environmental sustainability.